-12.2 ALIGNMENT WITH POLICIES, PLANS AND LEGISLATION
+16.2 ALIGNMENT WITH POLICIES, PLANS AND LEGISLATION

-Due cognisance is taken of a number of National and Provincial policies and plans as well as legislation when preparing and reviewing the municipal SDF.
-A short summary of some of the key policies, plans and legislation is provided hereunder:
+Due cognisance is taken of a number of National and Provincial policies and plans as well as legislation when preparing a municipal SDF.
+A short summary of the key policies, plans and legislation is provided hereunder:

-12.2.1 Sustainable Development Goals:

-The 17 Sustainable Development Goals (SDGs): 2020-2030 Vision.
+1. Sustainable Development Goals: The 17 Sustainable Development Goals (SDGs): 2020-2030 Vision.
 The following three SDGs are emphasized given their relevance to the context in which the uMhlathuze Municipality is functioning.
 Sustainability and integration issues are at the focus of the spatial transformation program being pursued by the municipality.